 To sum up

-To build strong connections with your customers, running a social media network will not be enough.
+To build strong connections with your customers and successfully sell fitness programs online, running a social media network will not be enough.
 Ideally you need to bring all sources to one channel: your site.
 To make it work as an online gym with payment options, you will need to buy an eCommerce license fitting selling digital products (one-seller shop if you build a personal brand or a marketplace for ‘selling’ coaches’ courses), select the domain name and hosting, choose a theme, connect specific add-ons to air YouTube, Instagram or other media content right on your website, set up mailing.
 It’s almost done!
 Start building your online gym right now, to see the first results in the nearest time.
 We can help you with the technical part of the business!

 Cases that can help in building an online gym